 Furnace Tune Up Helps Prevent Carbon Monoxide Danger

-When heating units or motors are not working correctly, or if exhaust fumes and chimneys are not properly vented outdoors, carbon monoxide can accumulate in the home, building or garage.
+When heating units or motors are not working properly, or if exhaust fumes and chimneys are not properly vented outdoors, carbon monoxide can accumulate in the home, building or garage.

-Breathing even small amounts of carbon monoxide can result in headaches, dizziness and nausea.
+* Breathing even small amounts of carbon monoxide, which is odorless, colorless and tasteless, can result in headaches, dizziness and nausea.
 Prolonged exposure can result in more severe illness, or even death.
-If you experience any of these symptoms, immediately open the windows in your home and seek medical attention.
+If you experience any of these symptoms, immediately open the windows in your building and seek medical attention.

-The signs of a CO problem are stale, stuffy air and high indoors humidity, fallen soot from a fireplace chimney or furnace flue and no draft in the chimney or flue.
+The signs of a CO problem are stale, stuffy air and high indoor humidity, fallen soot from a fireplace chimney or furnace flue and no draft in the chimney or flue.

 To do your part to reduce the risk of carbon monoxide poisoning:

-- Never operate a portable electric generator outdoors near air intakes to a building.
+* Operate a portable electric generator outdoors away from air intakes to the building.

-The dangers of CO poisoning can be further reduced by the installation of approved CO detectors, which can provide an early warning of accumulated CO risk before it reaches a dangerous level.
+The dangers of CO can be reduced by the installation of approved CO detectors, which can provide early warning of accumulated CO before it reaches a dangerous level.

 If you smell natural gas, leave the area immediately and, from a safe location, call O&R’s Gas Emergency Hotline 1-800-533-5325.